 Herbs and tea have been a part of holistic medicine for centuries, and with good reason.
 They hold a ton of health benefits with far less negative side effects than prescriptions and other medications.
 That’s why we’re big fans of tea around here!

-Spearmint tea is one of my favorite natural remedies for some of my polycystic ovarian syndrome (PCOS) symptoms.
+Spearmint tea (Mentha spicata) is one of my favorite natural remedies for some of my polycystic ovarian syndrome (PCOS) symptoms.
 Not only does it taste minty fresh, but it also has tons of PCOS-fighting properties (which we’ll get into next!).

 Of course, spearmint tea isn’t an overnight solution to your PCOS symptoms, but it’s a great companion to your natural healing journey.
 So, today, I’m dedicating this post to spearmint tea and how it can help you with PCOS hormone imbalance.
 Here’s the tea: